ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 #### Why are you publishing data in this way?
 We are proud to be associated with our partner organisations and this is a way to share information about our collective work that can support learning and better decision-making in the charitable giving sector.
 Publishing open data about grants awarded in this way complements the news shared about the partners’ work and achievements.

-For more information about the 360Giving initiative visit their website: [https://www.threesixtygiving.org/](https://www.threesixtygiving.org/)
+For more information about the 360Giving initiative visit their website: <a href="https://www.threesixtygiving.org/" target="_blank">https://www.threesixtygiving.org/</a>

 ### Example open data policy
-An example of [an open data policy](https://github.com/opendataservices/opendatapolicy) is available, written by some of the experts who helped create the 360Giving Data Standard.
+An example of <a href="https://github.com/opendataservices/opendatapolicy" target="_blank">an open data policy</a> is available, written by some of the experts who helped create the 360Giving Data Standard.
 It can be used as a template for any organisation’s data policy and adjusted to reflect specific circumstances and needs.

 Adopting an open data policy for your organisation will help to guide the checks you make before publishing data, and record the range and type of changes that may need to be made to your grant information before sharing it openly.